-The Dawson Geophysical Company 2000 Incentive Stock Plan provides an additional 500,000 shares reserved for issuance.
-The 2000 Plan contains substantially the same terms as the predecessor plan except up to 50,000 of such shares may be awarded and issued as additional compensation to key employees, officers and non-employee members of the Board of Directors of the Company with or without payment therefor.
+STOCK OPTION PLANS.
+The Dawson Geophysical Company 2000 Incentive Stock Plan provides 500,000 shares reserved for issuance.
+The 2000 Plan contains up to 50,000 of such shares which may be awarded and issued as additional compensation to key employees, officers and non-employee members of the Board of Directors of the Company with or without payment therefor.
 The 2000 Plan covers a ten-year period through January 12, 2009.
-All outstanding options under the original plan will not be affected by the 2000 Plan.
 Options under the 2000 Plan are granted at an exercise price equal to the market price of the stock on the date of grant.
 Each option that is granted is exercisable after the period or periods specified in the option agreement, but prior to the expiration of five years after the date of grant.
 Commencing one year after date of grant, optionees may purchase up to one-fourth of the shares covered by a particular grant, and each option becomes exercisable with respect to an additional one-fourth of the shares covered in each of the next three years.

-During fiscal 2001, no shares of the Common Stock were issued pursuant to the exercise of options granted under the 1991 Plan.
-During fiscal 2001, options to purchase 70,000 shares of common stock were granted to employees of the Company under the 2000 Plan.
-As of November 26, 2001, the total number of shares covered by outstanding options was 251,000.
+During fiscal 2002, no shares of the Common Stock were issued pursuant to the exercise of options granted under the 2000 Plan.
+During fiscal 2002, options to purchase 98,000 shares of common stock were granted to employees of the Company under the 2000 Plan.
+As of November 29, 2002, the total number of shares covered by outstanding options was 319,000.